sackboy19/macbundler/README.md

 # Code signing / setting rpaths / universal binaries
 Maybe I will support this later, however it is outside of the scope of what this simple program is for.
-This program is mainly just a small tool to help me generate a .app file for my current project I'm working on.
-I don't want to put too much work into this tool because Platin21 is working on adding a macOS bundler to the Odin compiler itself, which would fully handle all those features and more.